TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.6-other-metrics/_index.md

 ![Memory utilization](2.3.6-fig-3.png)

-It’s possible that vRealize Operations shows high value when Windows or Linux show value.
+It's possible that vRealize Operations shows high value when Windows or Linux show value.
 Here are some reasons:

 - Guest metrics from VMware Tools are not collecting.
 The value falls back to Consumed (KB).
 Ensure your collection is reliable, else the values you get over time contains mixed source.
-If their values aren’t similar, the counter values will be fluctuating wildly.
+If their values aren't similar, the counter values will be fluctuating wildly.
 - Guest Physically Usable Memory (KB) is less than your configured memory.
-I’ve seen in one case where it’s showing 58 GB whereas the VM is configured with 80 GB.
+I've seen in one case where it's showing 58 GB whereas the VM is configured with 80 GB.
 My first guess is the type of OS licensing.
 However, according to [this](https://www.compuram.de/blog/en/how-much-ram-can-be-addressed-under-the-current-32-bit-and-64-bit-operating-systems/), it should be 64 GB not 58 GB.
 - Low utilization.
 We add 5% of Total, not Used.
 A 128 GB VM will show 6.4 GB extra usage.
 - Excessive Paging.
 We consider this.
 - We include Available in Linux and cache in Windows, as we want to be conservative.